OwenT2424/operating-systems-cw-journal/week1.md

 ### Server Distribution: Ubuntu Server

-Ubuntu Server was selected as the server operating system due to its stability, long-term support (LTS), and strong focus on headless server deployment.
-LTS releases receive security updates for up to five years, making them suitable for systems that require consistent configuration and maintenance over time.
+Ubuntu Server was selected as the server operating system due to its stability, long-term support (LTS), and strong focus on headless server deployment [1].
+LTS releases receive security updates for up to five years, making them suitable for systems that require consistent configuration and maintenance over time.[1]

-Ubuntu Server installs without a graphical interface by default, reducing resource consumption and minimising the system attack surface.
-This aligns with the coursework focus on security hardening, performance evaluation, and command-line administration.
+Ubuntu Server installs without a graphical interface by default, reducing resource consumption and minimising the system attack surface [1].
+This aligns with the coursework focus on security hardening, performance evaluation, and command-line administration.[1]

 In addition, Ubuntu Server is widely used in industry and cloud environments such as AWS and Microsoft Azure.
 This makes the skills developed during this coursework directly